FabioRagazzi/Passwan2/README.md

 ## Installation on Windows
 ### Getting the code
-This is a passward manager application.
-If you want to use, the first thing to do is to install python.
+This is a password manager application.

+If you want to use it,
+the first thing to do is to install python.
 You can do it from the page: [Install Python](https://www.python.org/downloads/).
+Please note that the most recent release might not work, and you will need to download a previous one.

 Remember to check the option **add to PATH** during the installation process.

 Once you have python, you can download the code from this repository by clicking